By Fathalla Ramadan

 - Going Further – Cloud, IoT, careers, and your next steps

-✅ Arab-Centric & Practical
+3. Arab-Centric & Practical

-- Compares job opportunities in Egypt vs. Gulf vs. remote
+- Compares job opportunities in Egypt vs. Gulf vs. remote roles

-✅ Hands-On from Day One
+4. Hands-On from Day One

-- Chapter 15: A full 5-step troubleshooting toolkit with real commands (
+- Chapter 15: 5-step troubleshooting toolkit (

-📚 Who Is This Book For?
+Who Is This Networking Book for Beginners For?

 - High school graduates exploring IT careers

-- Career changers in Egypt looking to enter tech
+- Career changers in Egypt entering tech

-- Self-learners who tried YouTube but got lost in acronyms
+- Self-learners lost in YouTube acronyms

-🔍 A Peek Inside: Real Topics, Real Clarity
+A Peek Inside: Real Topics, Real Clarity

 - Chapter 19: “Local Insight: Networking Salaries in Egypt” → Transparent data to plan your future.